Chart Color Schemes

 Population

-Population growth drivers in Noosaville are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Noosaville are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Noosaville's population is estimated at around 9,257 people.
-This reflects an increase of 541 individuals since the 2021 Census, which reported a population of 8,716 people.
-The change is inferred from AreaSearch's estimate of the resident population as 9,015 following examination of the latest ERP data release by ABS in June 2024 and an additional 324 validated new addresses since the Census date.
-This level of population equates to a density ratio of 355 persons per square kilometer.
-Noosaville's growth rate of 6.2% since the census positions it within 0.3 percentage points of the SA3 area (6.5%).
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Noosaville's population is estimated at around 9053 as of November 2025.
+This reflects an increase of 337 people (3.9%) since the 2021 Census, which reported a population of 8716 people.
+The change is inferred from the resident population of 9003 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 324 validated new addresses since the Census date.
+This level of population equates to a density ratio of 347 persons per square kilometer, providing significant space per person and potential room for further development.
+Noosaville's 3.9% growth since census positions it within 2.0 percentage points of the SA3 area (5.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Future population trends suggest an increase just below the median of national regional areas by 2041, with the suburb expected to expand by 670 persons reflecting a total increase of 4.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+As we examine future population trends, a population increase just below the median of national regional areas is expected, with the Noosaville statistical area (Lv2) expected to expand by 671 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population